Using (and Finding) Samples

 Tutorial Sample Set

-If you want to use your own samples, you can either:
+If you want to use your own sample set, you can either:

 Maximum Number of Samples